 - Moderately resistant- Langra, Dashehari, Kesar, Sunder Langra and Mankurad.

-5. Sooty mould: Meliola mangiferae Earle, Capnodium mangiferae Cke. & Brown, Capnodium ramosum Cke., Tricospermum acerinum (Syd.)
+5. Sooty mould disease of Mango: Meliola mangiferae Earle, Capnodium mangiferae Cke. & Brown, Capnodium ramosum Cke., Tricospermum acerinum (Syd.)
 Speg.

 - Black velvety covering on the leaf surface.